redis/ioredis/README.md

     * `retryDelayOnClusterDown`: When a cluster is down, all commands will be rejected with the error of `CLUSTERDOWN`.
 If this option is a number (by default, it is `100`), the client will resend the commands after the specified time (in ms).
     * `scaleReads`: Config where to send the read queries.
 See below for more details.
+    * `redisOptions`: Default options passed to the constructor of `Redis` when connecting to a node.

 ### Read-write splitting